Navigation

 Dark Cloud Cover and Piercing Line reversal candlestick patterns

 It's a bearish candlestick reversal that occurs at the end of an uptrend.
-A long white candlestick is formed on the first day and a gap up is created on the second day.
+A long white candlestick is formed on the first day and a gap is created on the second day.
 However, the second day closes below the midpoint of the first day.

 The gap down on the second day perpetuates the downtrend.
 However, the second day's close is above the midpoint of the first day's body.
 This suggests to the bears that a bottom could be forming.
-This price action is not nearly as discernable using bar charts as it is with candlestick charts.
-The more penetration of the close on the second day to the first day's body, the more probable the reversal signal will succeed.
+This price action is not nearly as discernible using bar charts as it is with candlestick charts.
+The more penetration of the close on the second day into the first day's body, the more probable the reversal signal will succeed.

 Based on these patterns, four signals are formed along with default inputs: